Are you looking for ideas for an easy but unforgettable day trip from Funchal?

 The first part of the path was approx. 1 meter wide and comfortable.
 It was winter, so the wet leaves did make it a bit slippery and we had to walk carefully.

-On our right we could see the old road, covered in fallen rocks.
-This road, which is now closed, was used to connect Funchal with Curral das Freiras (Nun’s Valley) before the new tunnel was build.
+On our right, we could see the old road, covered in fallen rocks.
+This road, which is now closed, was used to connect Funchal with Curral das Freiras (Nun’s Valley) before the new tunnel was built.
 It looks magnificent, but thinking about having to drive this road gave me goosebumps.

 Somewhere halfway between Eira do Serrado and Curral das Freiras a nice picnicking place is located.
 Again, it wasn’t marked on the map.
 We stopped there for a while and while we were eating our chestnut pastries and looking below… I noticed something that looked familiar…